 The Validation Rules preferences page allows general rules to be entered that affect how the Validation Wizard will configure default validation rules for a testcase.
 Since pages may come back with different content as a test is being executed, these rules will help determine when a page may have encountered an error that should be flagged.
-The preferences page may be accessed by selecting Window->Preferences, and selecting the "Web Performance->Validation Rules" section.
+The preferences page may be accessed by selecting Window > Configuration Wizards > Preferences, and selecting the "Web Performance->Validation Rules" section.
 Changes on this page will only take affect once the Validation Wizard has been used to reconfigure a testcase.

 Preferences

-type filter text 💌 🥙 Validation Rules ⇔ ≠ ⇔ ₹
+type filter text 💌 🥙 Validation Rules (→ → → →

-General Help Install/Update Web Performance Baseline Report Browser Client Certificates Diagnostics File Upload Licenses Load Test Repor Performance Goa Proxies Recording Usage Validation Rules Message text Is Error?
-Apply Status Code Validation An unexpected error has occ Image: An unexpected error has occurred where Rule Properties Message: An unexpected error has occurred where Record error if message is found message is not found Apply Validator if URL contains: MIME type contains: text/html Recorded transaction must satisfy the rule Add rule Remove rule
+General Help Install/Update Web Performance Baseline Report Browser Client Certificates Diagnostics File Upload Licenses Load Test Load Test Repor Performance Goa Proxies Recording Usage Validation Rules Message text Is Error?
+Apply Status Code Validation An unexpected error has occ yes Image: An unexpected error has occurred where the second error if Record error if message is found message is not found Apply Validator if URL contains: MIME type contains: Image: Recorded transaction must satisfy the rule Add rule Remove rule

-Restore D efaults
+• Restore D efaults

 ОК Cancel